Tylenol vs. Ibuprofen

 By Matt Paulus, Certified Athletic Trainer

 As a clinical staff we are commonly asked whether someone should take Tylenol or Ibuprofen after an injury or while they are attending physical therapy.
+Both are over the counter medications that treat fever and pain.
 The easiest way to approach this subject is to ask yourself what are your desired outcomes from taking a certain medication?
 Chronic injuries may require a different route than acute injuries.
 Some people respond to different medications better than others.
 The answer to the question is do you want to control pain or inflammation?

 Analgesic medications (ie: Tylenol) are used to manage pain of non-visceral origin.
 Examples include headaches and mild to moderate joint or muscle pain.
 Acetaminophen is the most common analgesic in use today.
 It is used extensively to reduce fever as well as reducing mild to moderate pain.
 Tylenol is strictly for pain control and has no anti-inflammatory function.